pubnub/pubnUber/readme.md

-# Clone Uber with PubNub and EON C3
+# Build an Uber clone with Phonegap and PubNub